Integrity and

 and priorities.

 and excellence in any positive concern is beneficial.
-Any
+Your

 efforts to achieve